connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/maximum_depth_binary_tree.md

 ## What I Learned

-The elegance of your solution shows how naturally recursion fits tree problems.
+The elegance of the solution shows how naturally recursion fits tree problems.
 The pattern of "process subtrees, then combine results" appears in many tree problems.
 Breaking down the depth calculation into clear steps (get left depth, get right depth, return 1 + max) makes the logic crystal clear.
 This problem is a perfect introduction to tree recursion - simple enough to understand but fundamental enough to build upon for more complex problems.